-- Find an excellent real estate agent who not only knows property, but community members.
-Chris Farley at Southern Visions was instrumental not only in the property procurement, but also in helping me establish business connections.
+- Find an excellent real estate agent who not only knows the property, but community members.
+Chris Farley at Southern Visions was instrumental not only in the property procurement but also in helping me establish business connections.

 - My other advice would be to be tenacious.
 Stick with your vision.
 There will be times when you feel like there is no way you can make this happen.
 In those times, revisit your vision and push harder.

 What lesson do you hope the community takes from the facility process your school went through?